 Malini is the Co-Principal of the award-winning firm, Dandelab.
 Prior to that, she served as Senior Project Architect at Salmela Architect.
 Her formative years were spent at other Minnesota Practices such as MSR Design, VJAA, Snow Kreilich Architects and LEAD Inc. Her extensive involvement with projects has led to national and regional awards for design, preservation and efficiency, LEED certification, Passive House pre-certification and a Committee on the Environment National Top Ten Environmental building award.

-Mike Christenson has published extensively in the areas of architectural representation, design technology, and the production and dissemination of architectural knowledge.
-He is a member of the Board of Directors of the Association for Computer-Aided Design in Architecture (www.acadia.org), and he is the Associate Editor for Architectural Computing for the journal Architectural Science Review.
+Mike Christenson is a Professor of Architecture at the University of Minnesota.
+He has published extensively in the areas of architectural representation, design technology, and the production and dissemination of architectural knowledge.
+He is a past member of the Board of Directors of the Association for Computer-Aided Design in Architecture (www.acadia.org), and he serves as the Associate Editor for Architectural Computing for the journal Architectural Science Review.

 Christenson's professional work includes experience at Minneapolis-based Alliiance on teams in collaboration with Jean Nouvel on the design of the Guthrie Theater on the River and in collaboration with Cesar Pelli on the design of the Minneapolis Central Library.

 Together with Malini Srivastava, he is a Principal Architect in the award-winning architectural firm, Dandelab.
-Christenson's ongoing research in representation, and his experience in the professional practice of architecture, continually inform his teaching in areas of design fundamentals, digital technologies, and comprehensive design.
+Christenson's ongoing research in representation, and his experience in the professional practice of architecture, continually inform his teaching in areas of digital technologies, building construction, and comprehensive design.

-Peter Atwood, Dan Badilla, Gabriela Baierle, Ingrid Fullerton, Noah Harvey, Ritah Kagezi, Nick Lippert, Leigh Anne Mehs, Tyler Pritchard, Liz Rae, and Troy Raisanen.
+Peter Atwood, Dan Badilla, Gabriela Baierle, Malcolm Brom, Darin Duch, Ingrid Fullerton, Noah Harvey, Madeline Juve, Ritah Kagezi, Nick Lippert, Leigh Anne Mehs, Tyler Pritchard, Liz Rae, Troy Raisanen, and Martin Smith.